timroberton/hhfa-demo/README.md

 ### Additional notes on backend deployment

-For **production** deployment of the backend, we will also need to:
+For **production** deployment of the backend, you should also:

 - Put behind SSL / HTTPS
-- Ensure uploads of up to 1 Gb (some services like NGINX restrict size of uploads by default)
+- Ensure uploads of up to 1 Gb (some services such as NGINX restrict size of uploads by default)

 ## Backend endpoints